 When a civil case becomes more complex and expensive, you need to apply to the LAA for high cost case status.

 When a civil case becomes complex and expensive it may need to be managed under a very high cost case contract.

 A civil high cost case is any civil case where the final costs either to settlement or final hearing are likely to exceed £25,000.
-These are managed by the high cost civil team.
+These are managed by the Exceptional and Complex Case Team.